What’s The Secret to NPS Success? Time.

 In order to be truly successful at boosting customer satisfaction, you’ll need a full system in place to support your NPS survey administration and data collection.

-This means that NPS needs to be a constant topic of conversation across the teams that comprise your business – from customer service, to marketing, sales, business operations, and anyone else that might come in contact with customers.
+NPS must be a constant topic of conversation across all teams in your business.
+This includes customer service, marketing, sales, business operations, and anyone else who interacts with customers.

-Fluctuations in your scores need to be carefully examined so that you can identify and address their root causes.
+Examine fluctuations in your scores carefully to identify and address their root causes.
 What are you doing well?
 What could you improve on?

-At many tech companies for example, NPS results can often be traced back to small hiccups in software performance.
-These results may help the company identify growing segments of their customer base that want to see certain updates or changes to the software.
-This is on-the-ground feedback that should be treated as incredibly valuable across your organization, especially the product team.
+At many tech companies, small hiccups in software performance often trace back to NPS results.
+These results can help identify customer segments that want specific updates or changes to the software.
+Treat this on-the-ground feedback as incredibly valuable across your organization, especially for the product team.

 It’s also critical to keep in mind that monitoring and administering NPS questions is not a “set it and forget it” process.
-Someone, preferably several to many people, should have their finger on the NPS pulse at all times, and should be prepared to act on both individual responses and emerging trends.
+Several people should keep their finger on the NPS pulse at all times and be prepared to act on both individual responses and emerging trends.

 Feedback as a Promise

-Customer feedback data definitely shouldn’t go into a giant well that gets closed off and forgotten.
+Don’t let customer feedback data fall into a giant well that you close off and forget.
 By taking the time to complete a satisfaction survey — even if it’s just the one question NPS survey — your customers are placing their trust in you.

 The Secret to NPS Success?
 Time.